Vendor Consolidation Savings

 Ramp users can identify consolidation opportunities through merchant-level spend analysis, spotting categories where multiple teams independently purchase from different vendors.
 Tracking realised savings validates the effort and builds the business case for further rationalisation.

-Understand and act on vendor consolidation savings with KPI Tree
+Understand and act on Vendor Consolidation Savings with KPI Tree

 Connect Ramp vendor-level spend data to KPI Tree via your warehouse and compare pre- and post-consolidation category spend.
 Place it in a procurement savings tree alongside savings identification rate and merchant concentration analysis.